capital-phyoethurakyaw/PGRS2/README.md

 ### Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment
+This section has moved here: https://facebook.github.io/create-react-app/docs/deployment nnnn

 ### `yarn build` fails to minify
 ### this is commied from Server